olivierfriard/boris_docs/index.rst

 ---------------

 This function allow you to communicate with the `BORIS App <https://github.com/olivierfriard/BORIS-App/releases>`_ by sending project and receiving onservations made with the **BORIS App**.

-Foe details read the `BORIS App user guide <http://boris-app.readthedocs.io/en/latest/>`_
+For details read the `BORIS App user guide <http://boris-app.readthedocs.io/en/latest/>`_